SudarshanGiri/vanilla-js-car-game/readme.md

 ## Installation 💻

-No installation required!
 Just open `index.html` in any modern browser.